jon-jacky/Piety/piety/pmacs_script.md

 The initial dot . in this command is essential.
 This command assumes the top level *Piety* directory is in your home directory.

+Then make sure you are in the *~/Piety/piety* directory.
+This is needed for the Piety *run* command.

+    ...$ cd ~/Piety/piety

 Run the *piety.py* script at the system command prompt to start the Piety event loop: